-The Human Fertilisation and Embryology Authority (HFEA) will launch a national patient survey on Tuesday, November 2 – World Fertility Day
+The UK’s Human Fertilisation and Embryology Authority (HFEA) launched a national patient survey on Tuesday, November 2 – World Fertility Day

 The fertility watchdog will be seeking views from patients and their partners who have experienced fertility treatment in the last ten years.